androdlang/PBRComposer/doc/PBRComposerDoc.md

 ## Graph Panel (E)
 ![UI GraphPanel](images/ui11.jpg)

 Nodes can be dropped from the palette here.
 Nodes can be connected from an output port to a matching input port by selecting the output port and mouse-dragging to the target port.
 During this drag operation, only the matching ports will be highlighted others are not connectable.
+Individual nodes, not connectd to the output, doesn't generate output code but they can be arranged for later use as "standby-nodes".
 Each node also have a context menu (rightclick) to select different operations on the nodes where you can:
 * assign Colors to a node
 * assign shapes to a node
 * clone nodes